 What is Avian Radar?

-Radars can detect and log hundreds or even thousands of bats at once, including their size, speed, direction, and flight path.
+Radars can detect and log hundreds of bats at once, including their size, speed, direction, and flight path.
 They have a superior range, spanning kilometres of a wide area.
 And though they need line-of-sight to their targets, they don't need daylight, making them perfect for detecting and tracking bats at night.
 And, they gather detailed scientific data on bat activity that you can analyse and learn from.

 - Superior range